tkestack/tke/docs/devel/running-locally.md

 mkcert localhost 127.0.0.1 ::1
 ```

-You can find your certificates at
+You can find your certificates at:

 ```
 _debug/certificates/